HappyTobi/autopilot/README.md

 Project forked from [contraband](https://github.com/contraband/autopilot).
 I started to maintain the autopilot project to support new version of cloudfoundry.

-To give you a better overview of the changes i created CHANGELOG.md to show all changes and added features.
+To give you a better overview of the changes i created [CHANGELOG.md](CHANGELOG.md) show all changes and added features.

 Switched from go dep to govendor

 ## version
 The newes version is the 0.0.9 and worked and based on cf-cli version 6.42.0

-to get more informations about the newest release see the Changelog
+to get more informations about the newest release see the [Changelog](CHANGELOG.md)

 [cf-resource]: https://github.com/concourse/cf-resource

-## installation
+## cf installation

 Download the latest version from the [releases][releases] page and make it executable.